-Diabetes self-management training, diabetic services and supplies

-For all people who have diabetes (insulin and non-insulin users).
-Covered services include:

-- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting. - Diabetes self-management training is covered under certain conditions. - Ascensia/Bayer Diabetes Care is the plan's chosen brand for diabetes monitoring and testing supplies when obtained at an in-network retail pharmacy.
-All other branded products will require plan approval for coverage.

-\$0 copay for Medicare-covered diabetic monitoring supplies.

-\$0 copay for Medicarecovered diabetic therapeutic shoes or inserts.

-\$0 copay for Medicarecovered diabetes selfmanagement training services.

-Durable medical equipment (DME) and related supplies

-(For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.) \$0 copay for Medicarecovered durable medical equipment.
-Your cost sharing for

-Medicare oxygen equipment coverage is \$0 copay, every 36 months.
+Services that are covered for you What you must pay when you get these services Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
+Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting.
+Diabetes self-management training is covered under certain conditions.
+Ascensia/Bayer Diabetes Care is the plan's chosen brand for diabetes monitoring and testing supplies when obtained at an in-network retail pharmacy.
+All other branded products will require plan approval for coverage. \$0 copay for Medicare- covered diabetic monitoring supplies. \$0 copay for Medicare- covered diabetic therapeutic shoes or inserts. \$0 copay for Medicare- covered diabetes self- management training services.
+May require prior authorization.
+Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.) \$0 copay for Medicare- covered durable medical equipment.
+Your cost sharing for Medicare oxygen equipment coverage is \$0 copay, every 36 months.